danieltjw/aifutures/README.md

 # Society changes due to Friendly AGI

-Friendly AGI and powerful Narrow AI will be more productive than humans has ever been.
-Humans cannot compete with AI on productivity.
+Friendly AGI and powerful Narrow AI will be more productive than humans have ever been.
+[Humans cannot compete with AI on productivity.](#artificial-super-intelligence)

 For societies that do not ban AI, this change will drive the shift from the focus of being productive to being creative.

 If Friendly AGI is present it will be mindful of being too disruptive and introduce change at a suitable pace.

-The lower importance of productivity can bring profound changes:
+The lower importance of productivity can bring changes:
 - less pressure for social conformity for the sake of productivity
+    - no one right way of doing things
+        - less extreme ideologies
+    - less need to make fun of people who are different
+        - less need for excessive control over others
 - more freedom and choices
     - we restrict our freedoms in the name of productivity
+        - rigid rules and social caste
-    - less need to chase status or clout to access higher standards of living
+    - less need to chase status or clout in exchange for influence
     - lower desire to accumulate wealth or power
         - Friendly AGI will provide basis needs in exchange for increased creativity
+        - humans in the future may seek less power
+            - more power comes with higher liability and responsibility
 - less need to rely on violence and conflicts
     - less fear of scarcity
-- more talented individuals and richer societies
+- more talented individuals and societies
     - many human talents wither due to the lack of a suitable environment
-        - rapid increased in standards of living due to AI productivity
+        - increased in standards of living due to AI productivity
+- focus on near-sighted productivity can come at the cost of long-term productivity
+    - tragedy of the commons
+    - pollution and health impacts from over production
+- greater feelings of inter-connectedness
+    - blinders used to focus us also disconnects us

+Productivity will still be important:
+- Wasteful use of resources will cost future increase standards of living

 Many of our previous human tendencies will change but not lost as they can still be experienced in simulations, movies and books.

+Societies will shift away from blind productivity at all cost and will gain more autonomy in exchange.

 ---